 Federal law and guidance on this subject should be reviewed together with this section.

-- Employers must begin withholding for child support in the first pay period that occurs 14 days after receiving an income withholding order.
-Employers must remit payments within seven business days after payday and notify the state that income has been withheld.
+- Employers must begin withholding for child support in the first pay period that begins within 14 days after the date of the income withholding order.
+Employers must remit payments within seven business days after payday.
 Special rules apply to interstate income withholding orders for child support.
 See Child Support Withholding.

 - Colorado limits the amount of disposable income that is subject to creditor garnishment.
 See Creditor Garnishment Withholding.

 - Individuals with unpaid state taxes may become subject to a tax levy.
 In Colorado, the limits that apply to creditor garnishments do not apply to tax levies.
 See Tax Levies.

 - Colorado allows employees to voluntary assign their wages to another.
 See Voluntary Wage Assignments.